unfoldingWord-dev/translationStudio-Info/docs/dUpload.rst

-tS for Desktop: Upload/Export Your Work
+tS for Desktop: Uploading or Exporting Your Work
 ==========================================================

 .. image:: ../images/tSforDesktop.gif